stryker-mutator/stryker-net/docs/getting-started.md

 ## Migrating

-Coming from Stryker.NET V0.x?
+Coming from an older version of Stryker.NET?
 Take a look at our [migration guide](https://stryker-mutator.io/docs/stryker-net/migration-guide).

 # Install stryker